Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Cross-platform validation details

 This appendix provides full tabular results for the cross-platform comparison between Kalshi and Polymarket.
 Polymarket trade timestamps are derived from Polygon block numbers via a bucketed lookup table with approximately 6-hour granularity, introducing approximately 3 hours of noise.
 Bins 0--1 hour and 1--3 hours are therefore unreliable for cross-platform comparison and are excluded from mean slope calculations.

-The Polymarket Politics 2 days to 1 week bin (slope 1.982, 4.32 million trades) is a genuine outlier exceeding even the Kalshi value at the same horizon (1.833).
-This likely reflects a concentration of 2024 US election daily-resolution markets whose peak trading fell 2--7 days before resolution.
-Several limitations also merit note.
-The regex-based domain classifier assigns 42.5\% of Polymarket markets to ``Other''; Weather and Entertainment are absent; the count field represents contracts per on-chain transaction rather than full position size; and no market-clustered bootstrap has been run for Polymarket.
+The Polymarket Politics 2-day-to-1-week bin (slope 2.077) is a local maximum, plausibly reflecting a concentration of 2024 US election daily-resolution markets whose peak trading fell 2--7 days before resolution.
+Several limitations merit note: the regex-based domain classifier assigns a large share of Polymarket markets to ``Other''; Weather and Entertainment are effectively absent on Polymarket; the count field represents contracts per on-chain transaction rather than full position size; and the comparison is locked to the deposited snapshot (Data Availability), which differs from the originally submitted snapshot---the trade and contract counts in the three analyzed domains are essentially unchanged (Politics 45.7M trades in both), while the current snapshot carries a larger long-tail of bespoke ``Other'' markets, so full-dataset Polymarket totals are larger---and yields the same qualitative conclusions.